 - Information about the environment including the browser, OS, timezone and any other information agreed upon by the team

 - A screenshot or a video of the bug

 Once an engineer starts work on fixing a bug their first step will be to reproduce the issue.
 This is a necessary step in isolating the section of code responsible for causing the bug.
-As an engineer fixes a bug, one or more tests should be written that verifies the fix and ensures that the same issues cannot happen again.
+As an engineer fixes a bug, one or more tests should be written to verify the fix and ensure the same issues cannot happen again.

 SitePen has helped numerous teams build and refine their engineering processes.
 Establishing a positive feedback loop that encourages self-evaluation and improvement is the most important step in building a good foundation.
 That requires a solid understanding of when and why these processes are put into place in order to progressively improve quality and outcomes.
 If you find yourself looking for ways to improve your team’s engineering culture you’ll find no better partner than with SitePen.
 Please contact us if you’d like to discuss what SitePen can do to help!